-Cutting and joining resources: scissors, hole punches, PVA glue, gluesticks, sellotape, treasury tags, ribbon, split pins, wool, string, nuts and bolts

-Media: paper, card, bags, cardboard boxes

-Embellishments: sequins, glitter, buttons, thread, pompoms, wool, ribbon, stickers

-Outdoors -

-Planks of wood and wooden bricks, tyres, fabric, pegs

-Project and Term

-1b - Textiles - Sock puppet

-PVA glue and spreading

-Sew small running stitch

-Designing

-Stuffing

-Evaluating

-2a - construction - Animal Masks

-Researching

-Designing

-Painting

-Cutting

-Fine motor skills

-3a - Food - Sponge cake

-Design

-Market research - tasting / textures

-Nutrition - healthy / unhealthy

-Mixing - gross motor skills

-Hygiene Kitchen safety Measuring / decanting Evaluating
+Cutting and joining resources: scissors, hole punches, PVA glue, gluesticks, sellotape, treasury tags, ribbon, split pins, wool, string, nuts and bolts Media: paper, card, bags, cardboard boxes Embellishments: sequins, glitter, buttons, thread, pompoms, wool, ribbon, stickers Outdoors: Planks of wood and wooden bricks, tyres, fabric, pegs Project and Term Textiles: Sock puppet: 1B Skills: PVA glue and spreading Sew small running stitch Designing Stuffing Evaluating To design a cuddly toy To design for a specific purpose To stuff a sock with the right amount of stuffing To use a plastic needle to stitch a running stitch To choose specific tools for spreading glue To choose the best way to glue eyes and other features of their toy To evaluate what they like about their toy Knowledge: To know what a cuddly toy is To know different types of cuddly toys To know who might make use of a cuddly toy To know what sewing is To know different features of a toy/ puppet e.g. eyes, hair, mouth etc. To know that scissors are for cutting and glue is for sticking.

+Construction: Animal Masks: 2A Skills: Researching Designing Painting Cutting Fine motor skills Food: Sponge cake: 3A Skills: Design Market research - tasting / textures Nutrition - healthy / unhealthy Mixing - gross motor skills Hygiene Kitchen safety Measuring / decanting Evaluating

 Children will utilise their skills obtained from the EYFS and build on these in KS1.
-They have already begun designing, making and evaluating their products in the EYFS and these skills will be built on year upon year.
+They have already began designing, making and evaluating their products in the EYFS and these skills will be built on year upon year.
 For textiles, they will create a Christmas decoration to fit a specific brief.
 The children have learned how to do a small running stitch in their sock puppets in EYFS and will develop this skill further with their Christmas decorations by running the stitch around the entire product.
 During the construction unit in year 1, children will create their own London Taxi with functional wheels on an axel, building on the skills used to create animal masks in EYFS.
 They will develop their knowledge of appropriate materials and equipment by investigating their properties and usefulness, choosing which is best for their product.
 During the food unit in year 1, children will develop their understanding of healthy eating by delving into nutrition and what is important for their bodies.
 They will then create a "superfood smoothie" to fit a specific design brief, building on their skills used to bake a cake in EYFS.
 They will continue to hone their understanding of measuring and decanting as well as kitchen safety.